JohnOlutubo/influencer-marketing-analysis/README.md

 ### User Story

-As the Head of Marketing, a dashboard analyzing YouTube channel data in the UK is needed to identify top-performing channels based on metrics such as subscriber base and average views.
-This will help in making informed collaboration decisions, maximizing the effectiveness of marketing campaigns.
+As the Head of Marketing, I need a dashboard analyzing YouTube channel data in the UK to identify top-performing channels based on metrics such as subscriber base and average views.
+This will help make informed collaboration decisions, maximizing the effectiveness of marketing campaigns.

 ## Data Source